jacobusmmsmit/network-cartels/README.md

 Pkg.instantiate()
 ```

-Now the code from `src` can be run.
+Now the code from the `src/` folder can be run.
 Files beginning with `plot` produce plots included in the paper.